-A majority of Professional and Technical Programs at BCC have bilateral agreements for the transferability of Associate in Applied Science degrees with various public and private four-year institutions.
-In addition, Professional and Technical Degree programs are specifically designed to contain Comprehensive Articulation Agreement (CAA), Independent Comprehensive Articulation Agreement (ICAA), or Universal General Education Transfer Component (UGETC) courses that transfer to a UNC four-year system institution, provided the student makes a "C" or better in the course.
+Through participation with various public and private 4-year institutions, many Associate in Applied Science courses and credentials are transferrable to higher education institutions.

+All Comprehensive Articulation Agreement (CAA), Independent Comprehensive Articulation Agreement (ICAA), or Universal General Education Transfer Component (UGETC) courses transfer to a UNC 4-year system institution provided the student earn a "C" or better in the course.